-Akihiro Hironaka has been a partner in the dispute resolution group of Nishimura & Asahi, the largest law firm in Japan, since 2007.
-He has extensive experience dealing with various large-scale and complex dispute resolution matters, both cross-border and domestic.
-For example, he succeeded in defending a Japanese trading company against six large vicarious liability lawsuits in Japan, with total claims of ¥48.3 billion filed by claimants including an affiliate of a US-headquartered investment bank, and a US hedge fund.
-He also represented Tokio Marine & Nichido Fire Insurance in contesting a tax assessment concerning complex cross-border reinsurance transactions related to the transfer of earthquake-related risks; he successfully recovered ¥6.7 billion for his client.
-He also succeeded in recovering ¥8 billion on behalf of Sumitomo Trust & Banking Corporation, in an action challenging a tax assessment related to cross-border securities repurchase transactions.
+Akihiro Hironaka has been a partner in the dispute resolution group at Nishimura & Asahi, the largest law firm in Japan, since 2007.
+He has extensive experience dealing with various large-scale and complex dispute resolution matters.
+In one notable case, he successfully defended a Japanese trading company against six large vicarious liability lawsuits, with total claims of 48.3 billion yen, filed in Japan by claimants that included an affiliate of a US-headquartered investment bank and a US hedge fund.
+He also represented Tokio Marine & Nichido Fire Insurance in contesting a tax assessment related to complex cross-border reinsurance transactions involving the transfer of earthquake-related risks, and successfully recovered 6.7 billion yen on the client’s behalf.
+He also recovered 8 billion yen for Sumitomo Trust & Banking Corporation in an action challenging a tax assessment regarding cross-border securities repurchase transactions.

-Mr Hironaka has also represented and advised major Japanese and international corporations, and has achieved significant results in large-scale international arbitrations, including emergency arbitration proceedings, both within Japan and abroad, under the rules of ICC, SIAC, AAA-ICDR and JCAA.
-He handles complex, large-scale product liability and other contractual disputes for clients in the pharmaceutical and automotive industries, among others, and cross-border disputes concerning M&A transactions, reinsurance claims and construction disputes regarding delays at foreign construction sites in various Middle Eastern, Asian and African countries.
+Mr Hironaka has represented and advised major corporations, and has achieved significant results in large-scale international arbitrations, including emergency arbitration proceedings, in Japan and abroad, under the rules of ICC, SIAC, AAA-ICDR and JCAA.
+He handles complex, large-scale product liability and mass tort claims, as well as contract-based disputes, for clients in the pharmaceutical, automotive and other industries, and also handles cross-border disputes arising from M&A transactions, reinsurance claims and construction disputes at foreign construction sites in Asia, Africa and the Middle East.

 Mr Hironaka is a graduate of the University of Tokyo (LLB, 1993) and Harvard Law School (LLM, 2003), and is admitted to the bars of Japan and New York.
 He served as a Japanese district court judge from 1998 until 2000.
-Additionally, he has authored books, chapters and articles in the areas of litigation, product liability, international arbitration, and tax controversy.
-His publications include a contribution to Civil Procedure in Japan (edited by Yasuhei Taniguchi et al), published by Juris; the Japan chapters of The Product Regulation and Liability Review (co-author) and GAR Know-How: Litigation both published by Law Business Research; and “Exploring Practicality: Using Japanese Courtrooms for Evidence Gathering in International Arbitration” in Dispute Resolution International (volume 9, no. 2).
-He is also the co-author of the books International Arbitration and Corporate Strategy and Frontlines of International Tax Litigation, both published by Yuhikaku.
+He is the author of various books, chapters and articles in the areas of litigation, product liability, international arbitration and tax controversies.
+His publications include a contribution to Civil Procedure in Japan (Juris Publishing; edited by Yasuhei Taniguchi et al), as well as the Japan chapters of The Product Regulation and Liability Review and GAR Know-How: Litigation (Law Business Research).

-In 2015 and 2016, Mr Hironaka was named Disputes Star of the Year at the the Asialaw Asia-Pacific Dispute Resolution Awards.
-He has been named a tax controversy leader in Japan by the International Tax Review, from its first edition up to the most recent eighth edition.
-He is also a Fellow of the Chartered Institute of Arbitrators.
+In 2015 and 2016, Mr Hironaka was named Disputes Star of the Year at the Asialaw Asia-Pacific Dispute Resolution Awards.
+He has been named a tax controversy leader for Japan in every edition of the International Tax Review.
+He is a fellow of the Chartered Institute of Arbitrators.